tdg5/reqless-py/README.md

 ### Tagging / Tracking

-In qless, "tracking" means flagging a job as important.
-Tracked jobs have a tab reserved for them in the web interface, and they also emit subscribable events as they make progress (more on that below).
+In `qless`, "tracking" means flagging a job as important.
+Tracked jobs have a tab reserved for them in the web interface, and they also emit events that can be subscribed to as they make progress (more on that below).
 You can flag a job from the web interface, or the corresponding code:

 ```python
 client.jobs["b1882e009a3d11e192d0b174d751779d"].track()